Chenyao2333/poker/development_doc.md

   ~~~

   The decision is, **if the `dict` in the `list` of AndRule or OrRule**, then this dict is an OrRule.

+## Coverage

+The codeclimate is good, but the it only supports the coverage.py with version >=4.0 <4.4.
+Why the pip won't solve it automatically?
+I will submit an issue.